-d.
-AUTHORITY Are the best available legal authorities used?
+Are the best available legal authorities used?
 Are statutes, legislative history and secondary authorities appropriately developed and used (or overused)?
 Are all unfavorable authorities recognized and properly treated?

+e.
+PERSUASION (15)

+10. NCLUSION (2)

+Does s the conclusion request the correct relief available under the record and arguments?

+11. ENDIX (2)

-(10) e.
-PERSUASION (15)ed?
-10. CLUSION (2) 11.
-Has for ei the correct decision been made to include an appendix or not?
-(Points may be given or not giver the decision.)
-If an appendix is used, are those items included in the appendix the proper of items to be so included?
-(2) 12.
-Is the LE AND APPEARANCE e brief clear and unambiguous, reflecting good word choice, readable sentence structure and ful editing?
-Does the brief look polished and present an overall professional appearance? the brief make the sale?
-(7) 13.
-ATION FORMAT ne citations in the brief conform to the style required under the rules?
-(5) FINAL BRIFF SCORE (out of 100 points) 1
+for e the correct decision been made to include an appendix or not?
+(Points may be given or not give ither decision.)
+If an appendix is used, are those items included in the appendix the proper of items to be so included? en

+12. LE AND APPEARANCE (7)

+care the brief clear and unambiguous, reflecting good word choice, readable sentence structure and ful editing?
+Does the brief look polished and present an overall professional appearance?
+In the brief make the sale?

+13. - ATION FORMAT (5)

+Do t he citations in the brief conform to the style required under the rules?

+EINAL PRIES SCORE (out of 100 points .)